 When you are hungry or peckish and looking to snack on something, here are a number of questions you could ask yourself.

-- Is there a sugar free or reduced sugar option you could chose?
+- Is there a sugar-free or reduced sugar option you could choose?

-- Do you need the chocolate bar or bag of sweets?
+- Do you need a chocolate bar or bag of sweets?

 - Could you eat a piece of fruit rather than drink a bottle of juice?

 - Do you need to snack between mealtimes?

 - Would a piece of sugar-free gum satisfy my craving to eat?

 The Oral Health Foundation has shown that chewing sugar-free gum for up to 20 minutes after a meal can help the mouth produce more saliva and help cancel out any acids that form.

 It is worth noting that water is absolutely fine for the teeth and does not induce acid attacks.